What to look for in checking and savings accounts

 Holding the right amount in cash (not too much and not too little) is the top priority.

-- I can guide you with specific recommendations when you get my detailed plan.
+- I can guide you with specific recommendations when you get a financial plan.

 - You can read more about how much to keep in cash: